andersberliner/smelling_sepsis/README.md

 sm.fit(X,y)
 ```

-Here run_params is a dictionary loaded from the run parameters json containing all of the initialization variables for a SeriesModel object.
+Here `run_params` is a dictionary loaded from the run parameters json containing all of the initialization variables for a `SeriesModel` object.
 A full description of all of the initialization variables is available in the docstring.

-The results and scores are in sm.results and sm.scores following the call of sm.fit(X,y).
-I did this as opposed to creating the sm.predict and sm.score methods because my dataset did not have enough examples of every class to create a reasonably sized train, test and hold-set.
+The results and scores are in `sm.results` and `sm.scores` following the call of `sm.fit(X,y`).
+I did this as opposed to creating the `sm.predict` and `sm.score` methods because my dataset did not have enough examples of every class to create a reasonably sized train, test and hold-set.
 Instead, I generated cross-validation folds and trained the model at each timestep based on the 10 training folds, then scored based on the predictions for the 10 testing folds.
 To save computational time, it was faster to train, predict, score at each timestep than to train at each timestep first, then re-iterate over each timestep to predict and score the test set.

-[triggeredseriesmodel.py](triggeredseriesmodel.py) contains the TriggeredSeriesModel class.
-It is a child of the SeriesModel class, but has different fit method and different default initialization paramters.
-Since it is expected that the user will use a smaller subset of features for a triggered series model, the column_headers for the features before a subset are selected are required at initialization.
-The fit call is the same as for SeriesModel:
+[triggeredseriesmodel.py](triggeredseriesmodel.py) contains the `TriggeredSeriesModel` class.
+It is a child of the `SeriesModel` class, but has a different `fit` method and different default initialization parameters.
+Since it is expected that the user will use a smaller subset of features for a triggered series model, the `column_headers` for the features before a subset are selected are required at initialization.
+The fit call is the same as for `SeriesModel`:

 ```python
 from triggeredseriesmodel import TriggeredSeriesModel